Non-international armed conflict

 A non-international armed conflict (NIAC) or "armed conflict not of an international character" involves one or more non-state actors, and at most one primary actor that is a state.
 The non-state actors can be sub-state actors, such as a region within a state.
 There can also be additional states, often called co-belligerents or co-parties, in limited or supporting roles.
 An armed conflict, in turn, is an armed confrontation of sufficiently high intensity, duration, and organization to count as such.
-While civil wars are classified as NIACs, many non-international armed conflicts are not civil wars in a strict sense of the term (for example, when the territories of more than one state are involved in fighting).
+While civil wars, often referred to as internal armed conflicts, are classified as NIACs, many non-international armed conflicts are not civil wars in a strict sense of the term (for example, when the territories of more than one state are involved in fighting).

 Classification

 Minimum intensity.
 A single shot fired across a border would not count as an armed conflict; it would likely instead be called an incident or an armed confrontation.
 However, a week-long session of shots fired back and forth across a border would likely be considered an armed conflict.
 Other examples that would not be considered armed conflicts include "situations of internal disturbances and tensions, such as riots, isolated and sporadic acts of violence and other acts of a similar nature".

 Gang violence.
 Gang violence is usually classified as criminal activity, rather than armed conflict, unless the degree of violence rises to a level similar to what is experienced in wars.

 Internal conflict.
 Non-international armed conflicts involving multiple groups within a single state against that state are often called rebellions or a civil wars.

 Overlapping conflicts.
-In the presence of multiple overlapping conflicts, a NAIC can coexist in the same region and at the same time together with an international armed conflict (IAC) that involves different participants.
+In the presence of multiple overlapping conflicts, a NIAC can coexist in the same region and at the same time together with an international armed conflict (IAC) that involves different participants.

-Classification of NAICs
+Classification of NIACs

-In a 2011 report, the International Committee of the Red Cross specified seven types of NAICs.
+In a 2011 report, the International Committee of the Red Cross (ICRC) specified seven types of NIACs.